peaceroad/vsce-p7d-markdown-it-p-captions/README.md

 # vsce-p7d-markdown-it-p-captions

+---

+**Notice.** You should use [another plugin](https://marketplace.visualstudio.com/items?itemName=peaceroad.p7d-markdown-it-figure-with-p-caption) instead of this plugin.

+---

 For a paragraph, it determines if it is a caption from the string at the beginning of the paragraph and adds a class attribute value to indicate that it is a caption.

 You write the following Markdown.